 • Data Privacy and Security: AI systems require access to large amounts of patient data to function effectively.
 Ensuring the privacy and security of this data is paramount, as any breach could have severe consequences.

-• Ethical and Legal Issues: The use of AI raises ethical questions about transparency, accountability, and the potential for bias in AI algorithms.
+• Ethical and Legal Issues: The use of AI raises moral questions about transparency, accountability, and the potential for bias in AI algorithms.
 Regulatory frameworks must be developed to address these concerns and ensure ethical use.

 • High-Quality Data Requirements: AI systems need high-quality, annotated datasets for training.
 Acquiring and annotating these datasets can be time-consuming and costly, which can be a barrier to implementation.